jeremybytes/async-workshop-nov2020/Labs/Lab02/Lab02-Instructions.md

 }
 ```

 *Note: I prefer to use factory methods over setup methods in order to keep things obvious.
-Sometimes we lose track of what setup methos are doing.
-For more information, see here: [Unit Testing: Setup Methods or Not?](https://jeremybytes.blogspot.com/2015/06/unit-testing-setup-methods-or-not.html)
+Sometimes we lose track of what setup methods are doing.
+For more information, see this article: [Unit Testing: Setup Methods or Not?](https://jeremybytes.blogspot.com/2015/06/unit-testing-setup-methods-or-not.html)*

 9. Update the other three tests.

 The remaining tests are similar to the second test.
 The only difference is that they expect to have 0 records returned instead of 1 record.

-Note: I won't put the completed code here, you can check the "Completed" folder of the lab for that.
+*Note: I won't put the completed code here, you can check the "Completed" folder of the lab for that.*

 10. Re-run the tests.